 - Olive oil, and other non-tropical vegetable oils

 Hydrogenated vegetable oils, trans fats, and animal fats should be avoided.
 Large portion sizes should also be avoided.
 Fats found in olive oil and oily fish are heart healthy.
-However, the fact remains that they are fats.
+However, the fact remains that they are still fats.
 As such, hypertensive people should limit their consumption of them.

 Being overweight is a major risk factor for hypertension.
-Weight loss is accompanied by a reduction in blood pressure because the workload on the heart will reduce.
+Weight loss is typically accompanied by a reduction in blood pressure because the workload on the heart will reduce.
 In overweight people, the heart must pump blood around the body, and that’s a lot of hard work.

 A good diet and regular exercise are effective mechanisms for managing weight.

 Some specific medications can be used for the treatment of hypertension.
 Clinicians will recommend a low dose of these medications at the outset.
 The dosage can be adjusted over time as their effectiveness on the individual is clear.
 Over time, hypertensive people will need to combine a couple of medications to manage their condition.
 The medications used to treat hypertension are in several categories including: